-Part 2 - Convolution pipeline (every must do this part)
+Part 2 - Convolution pipeline

 Make a new peripheral in Vivado called convolve_1.0.
 Copy all the source and IP from the dram_test example.
 The easiest way to do this is to simply copy the IP folder, open it in the IP packager, and then rename the IP from dram_test to convolve.
 In the remaining parts, you will be modifying the convolve IP.